LLNL/ctm/README.md

-This standard data structure in CTM makes it easy to work in multiple power systems domains (e.g., economic operation, reliability assessment, electricity markets, stability assessment, etc.) without requiring conversions between use-case-specific file formats with information loss in the process.
+This standard data structure in CTM makes it easy to work in multiple power systems domains (e.g., economic operation, reliability assessment, electricity markets, stability assessment, etc.) without requiring conversions between use-case-specific file formats and data structures with information loss in the process.

-This repository specifies CTM as a [JSON Schema](https://json-schema.org/), provides documentation, derivate (code-generated) implementations of CTM, and example data and usage of the schema for important use cases.
+This repository specifies CTM as a [JSON Schema](https://json-schema.org/), provides documentation, derivated (code-generated) implementations of CTM, and example data and usage of the schema for important use cases.

-## Repository organization
+## Getting Started

 The repository directories are organized as follows: